cyberphor/knowledge-base/azure/services/security/directory-services/README.md

 Active Directory Users and Computers is a directory service for on-prem resources.

 ## Entra ID
-Entra ID is a [PaaS](/cloud/concepts/README.md#cloud-service-models) offering and directory service for on-prem and Azure resources.
+[Entra ID](/azure/services/security/directory-services/README.md) is a [PaaS](/cloud/concepts/README.md#cloud-service-models) offering and directory service for managing access to resources on-prem and in Azure.

-**Entra Connect**
-Entra Connect is used for syncing directory information between Active Directory and Entra ID.